mosesju/textbanger/README.md

 - Twilio - Sending SMS
 - Airtable - Database
 - Bulma -CSS Framework
-- SASS - CSS Compiler
+- SASS - CSS Preprocessor

 ## Extensions
 I will secure it with a password for the users and save messages that have been sent.
 Also give it some style and stuff would be smart